TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/Preparation/Index.rst

    TYPO3 aims at providing a reliable backwards compatibility between versions:

-   *  Minor versions are always backwards compatible
+   *  Minor versions are always backwards compatible - unless explicitly stated otherwise (for example in case of security updates)

-   *  Major versions may contain breaking changes - normally these are deprecated in the version before
+   *  Major versions may contain breaking changes - normally these are deprecated one major version in advance

    *  Most breaking changes usually happen in the first Sprint Release